Stamp Duty Calculator

 Employer Home Buying Schemes

 Some employers (especially in financial services, tech, and public sector) offer home-buying assistance as a benefit.
 These can include interest-free loans, salary advances, or matching schemes specifically for deposit or home-buying costs.
-Check your employee benefits portal or speak to HR — this is an underutilised benefit.
+Check your employee benefits portal or speak to HR, as this is an underutilised benefit.
 Any employer loan is usually structured as a salary deduction arrangement, with HMRC implications if the interest rate is below the official rate.

 Family Gifts for Stamp Duty